Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Over/under insights

-- Cleveland and its opponents have combined to put up more than 42.5 points in four of six games this season.
+- Cleveland has combined with its opponents to put up more than 41 points in four of six games this season.

-- Denver's games have gone over 42.5 points in two opportunities this season.
+- Denver and its opponents have combined to score more than 41 points in two games this season.

-- The combined points per game average of the two teams, 47, is 4.5 points above Thursday's over/under.
+- The combined points per game average of the two teams, 47, is 6.0 points greater than Thursday's over/under.

-- These two squads surrender a combined 43.5 points per game, 1.0 more than this contest's over/under.
+- The 43.5 points per game these two squads have allowed their opponents to score this season are 2.5 more than the 41 over/under in this contest.

+- Browns games this season feature an average total of 49.1 points, a number 8.1 points higher than Thursday's over/under.

-- The average total in Browns games this season is 49.1, 6.6 points more than Thursday's total of 42.5.
+- The 42.8 PPG average total in Broncos games this season is 1.8 points more than this game's over/under.

-- In 2020, games involving the Broncos have averaged a total of 42.8 points, 0.3 more than the set over/under in this contest.

 Browns stats and trends

-- Cleveland has played six games, with three wins against the spread.

-- This season, the Browns have just one against the spread win in three games as a favorite of 3 points or more.
+- This season, the Browns have just one ATS win in three games as a favorite of 1.5 points or more.

 - Cleveland's games this year have gone over the total in four out of six opportunities (66.7%).

-- When Cleveland records more than 18.3 points, it is 2-2 against the spread and 2-2 overall.
+- When Cleveland scores more than 18.3 points, it is 2-2 against the spread and 2-2 overall.

-- When Cleveland piles up more than 314.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- Cleveland is 3-2 against the spread and 3-2 overall when the team churns out more than 314.7 yards.

-- This year, the Browns have turned the ball over seven times, one more than the Broncos' takeaways (6).
+- The Browns have turned the ball over one more time (7 total) than the Broncos have forced a turnover (6) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Broncos.